‘Hi Jane – wow! It’s been quite a few versions since I’ve read this and it’s really polished…

 I think we should go together.

-Musically my novel soundtrack has progressed lately to Florence Welch’s album ‘How Big, How Blue, How Beautiful’ along with Kate Bush.
+Meanwhile musically my novel soundtrack has progressed to Florence Welch’s album ‘How Big, How Blue, How Beautiful’ along with a smattering of Kate Bush.
 I’ve listened to these religiously in breaks during re-writes and any time I want to ‘visit with’ the novel.

-Also this morning, I read a review of that album in Rolling Stone citing her influences as ‘the Bronte’s via Kate Bush’ and speaking of its ‘ghostliness.’
+And just this morning I read a review of that album in Rolling Stone citing Florence’s influence on this album as ‘the Bronte’s via Kate Bush’ and speaking of its ‘ghostliness.’

-And I was listening to it yesterday.
-I dreamed the title song all night.
-Planned to share it on the blog fb page today.
+And I was only listening to it yesterday.
+I dreamed the title song all night and planned to share it on fb today.